zumasys/docs/site/rover/release-notes/web/1-5-0/README.md

     - Ability to skip the sales tax calculation API call has been added.
 This is enabled by the "POS Skip Calc Tax" setting in MRK.CONTROL.
     > Note: Currently only supported by select ERPs.
     - Added ability to allow negative prices when editing parts in the cart.
 This is enabled by the "POS Allow Negative" setting in MRK.CONTROL.
-    - Added additional validate API call after and Order has been edited.
+    - Added additional validate API call after an order has been selected for edit.
+    - Receipt email/view is now available for Rover ERP integration after payment processing.
   - **Field Services**
     - Pagination has been added to the Field Services table to improve speed of loading data.
     - ![Field Service Pagination](./field-service-pagination.gif)